Madison, WI Header

 Title: Celebrating Monday, January 15, 2024, as Martin Luther King Jr. Day

-Sponsors: Barbara Harrington-McKinney, Isadore Knox Jr., Satya V. Rhodes-Conway, Juliana R. Bennett, Nikki Conklin, Jael Currie, John W. Duncan, Tag Evers, Derek Field, Yannette Figueroa Cole, MGR Govindarajan, Amani Latimer Burris, Sabrina V. Madison, Dina Nina Martinez-Rutherford, Charles Myadze, Marsha A. Rummel, Kristen Slack, William Tishler, Michael E. Verveer, Regina M. Vidaver, Nasra Wehelie
+Sponsors: Barbara Harrington-McKinney, Isadore Knox Jr., Satya V. Rhodes-Conway, Juliana R. Bennett, Nikki Conklin, Jael Currie, John W. Duncan, Tag Evers, Derek Field, Yannette Figueroa Cole, MGR Govindarajan, Amani Latimer Burris, Sabrina V. Madison, Dina Nina Martinez-Rutherford, Charles Myadze, Marsha A. Rummel, Kristen Slack, Bill Tishler, Michael E. Verveer, Regina M. Vidaver, Nasra Wehelie

 Attachments: 1.
 Sources 81383 .pdf